 A percentage of the total support obligation is assigned to each parent based on that parent’s income percentage.
-For example, if parent A earns $6,000 a month and parent B earns $4,000 a month, parent A would be responsible for 60% of the support amount (6,000 divided by 10,000) and parent B for 40% of the support amount (4,000 divided by 10,000).
+For example, if parent A earns $7,000 a month and parent B earns $3,000 a month, parent A would be responsible for 70% of the support amount (7,000 divided by 10,000) and parent B for 30% of the support amount (3,000 divided by 10,000).

 Multiple steps are required to obtain an accurate child support figure, and the guidelines are quite complex and challenging to read.
 You can estimate how much child support a court would be likely to order in your case by downloading and completing an Affidavit Verifying Income (CAO FL 1-11) and either a Standard Custody Child Support Worksheet (CAO FL 1-13) or a Shared or Split Custody Worksheet (CAO FL 1-12) from the Idaho Supreme Court’s Court Assistance Office.
 If you’re having trouble navigating your way through the calculations and completing the forms, you should contact an attorney for help.

 If each of you spends at least 25% of overnights per year with at least one child (shared custody), or if each of you has primary custody of at least one child (split custody), you should use the Shared or Split Custody Worksheet.
 The Idaho guidelines recognize that in shared and split parenting arrangements, there is an overall increase both in the total costs of raising children and in the expenses of each parent.

-Federal and state income tax benefits, including both dependency exemptions and child tax credit benefits, will also affect the final support amount.
+Federal and state income tax benefits, including both dependency exemptions and child tax credit benefits, can impact the final support amount.
 Unless the parents agree on how to divide such benefits, the court will apply complex rules detailed in the guidelines to ensure that each parent receives a fair and comparable adjustment from any available tax benefits.
-Additional adjustments may also apply if one or both parents have either a very low or a very high income.
+Additional child support adjustments may also apply if one or both parents have either a very low or a very high income.
 See Idaho Code § 32-1003 (2020).

-If you’re dealing with a deadbeat parent who refuses to pay support, you can contact the Idaho Department of Health and Public Welfare is responsible for helping families obtain child support payment orders, locate absent parents, establish paternity if necessary, and secure compliance with child support court orders.
+If you’re dealing with a deadbeat parent who refuses to pay support, you can contact the Idaho Department of Health and Public Welfare for help.
+The department is responsible for helping families obtain child support payment orders, locate absent parents, establish paternity if necessary, and secure compliance with child support court orders.